 If you have the Mac version of the OED software, start by right-clicking on the application; choose Show Package Contents; navigate to the Resources folder, and copy all the files with a “.t” extension to a convenient folder.
 If you have the Windows version, find its folder on your Windows system and copy all the files with a “.t” extension to a USB drive or other storage medium from which you can copy the files to your Mac system.

 Next, download this OED-4.0-Add-Data.zip archive and extract the “OED 4.0 Add Data” application contained inside.
 Rename it OED 4.0 or anything else you want.
 Right-click on the application; choose Show Package Contents; navigate to the “drive_c” folder, then the “Program Files (x86)” folder, then the “OED 4.0” folder.
-Now go back and find the folder that contains the files with a “.t” extension that you copied earlier, and move or copy them into the “OED 4.0” folder.
+Find the folder with the files with a “.t” extension that you copied earlier, and move or copy them into the “OED 4.0” folder.
 Close the Finder window.

 Right-click the OED 4.0 application and choose Open.
 You will probably see an error message.
 Click OK; then right-click the application again and again choose Open.
 If the application opens, then all is well.
 If it does not, then open a terminal and type in this command:

 followed by a space (don’t forget the space).
 Then drag the application into the terminal window and press Enter.
-The application should now run without difficulty.
+Ignore any error messages!
+I mean it!
+Just ignore them if they appear!
+The application should now run when you double-click on it.

 OED 1.0: Yes, I have tried to run version 1.x of the OED software for Windows under a similar Wine-based system, without success.
 If you figure out how to do it, please let me know.
 However, I have created an emulated System 7.6.1 application system that runs the old OED v.1.0d for Macintosh.
 Feel free to get in touch if this is of interest.